Blog

 Recovery after knee replacement surgery tends to follow a series of stages, each with its own focus.
 Right after the operation, you’ll usually spend a few days in hospital where your health and wound healing are closely monitored.
 The first couple of weeks at home revolve around rest, pain management, and gentle movement.
 After this comes a rehabilitation phase, often lasting six weeks or longer, with structured physical therapy to rebuild strength and flexibility.
 By around three months post-surgery, many people notice significant improvements and start to return to their usual activities with greater ease.

 It’s vital to stick closely to your post-surgery care instructions.
 Proper wound care is key to avoiding infections, and plenty of rest helps your body heal.
-For some patients—for example, those with trauma or cancer—bone cement is used to fix the implant securely, a method strongly supported by expert orthopaedic bodies thanks to its reliability.

 Key Recovery Milestones and Support in Rehabilitation